RyanCCollins/ios-interview/iOS Dry Interview.md

 For starters, I would refactor the code into separate classes.
 I would create a model class for storing the data to a persistent store.
 I would also create a separate `GithubAPI` model class that handled the network requests and data parsing.
 By the time I was done, the code would be very well abstracted to abide by the *Model View Controller* paradigm, making the code much more reusable, decoupled and easier to test and debug.

-I created a bit of pseudocode that I saved in the `GitHubProjectViewController.swift` file to demonstrate this.
+I created a bit of pseudo-code that I saved in the `GitHubProjectViewController.swift` file to demonstrate this.

 ### __Question 7__:
-I plan to spend the rest of my life mastering software development and I believe that the education process is a lifelong pursuit.
+I plan to spend the rest of my life mastering the software development process and I believe that the education process is a lifelong pursuit.
 My goals one year from now will likely be the same as they are now.
 I will continue to educate myself in new technology, learn new skills and best practices and apply those new skills to everything that I do.
-Although it is not necesarilly my goal to work specifically as an iOS developer, I believe that the skills that I have learned during the iOS Developer Nanodegree are completely transferable to all of my work.
+Although it is not necessarily my goal to work specifically as an iOS developer, I believe that the skills that I have learned during the iOS Developer Nanodegree are completely transferable to all of my present and future work.

 I would like to work in a mid to senior level position with leadership roles at a company that is working on the bleeding edge of technology.
-The reason that I wanted to focus on learning iOS Development was to improve the way that I build software and to improve the way that I communicate with my team.
-Having a better understanding of how to build mobile applications makes me a very strong candidate for senior level software developer positions because it has given me a more well-rounded understanding of the software development process and also has helped me to learn best practices for creating software specifications and for performing expert reviews of software/code.
+The reason that I wanted to focus on learning iOS Development was to improve the way that I build software and to improve the way that I communicate within a team of software developers.
+Having a better understanding of how to build mobile applications makes me a very strong candidate for the positions I am interested in because it has given me a more well-rounded understanding of the software development process and also has helped me to learn best practices for creating software specifications and for performing expert reviews of software/code.

-Not only that, but it has taught me best practices for creating software, working in a team and it has also taught me how to be a mentor.
+Not only that, but it has taught me best practices for working in a team and it has also taught me how to be a mentor.
 I spend a lot of my time helping other people to learn how to work as part of a software team.
-One of my extracarlicural activites is to organize a team of software developers to work together collaboratively to build software for non profit organizations.
+One of my extracurricular activities is to organize a team of software developers to work together collaboratively to build software for non-profit organizations.
 We work together for the sake of solving problems and to gain experience.
 An example of this is a project we are working on now that will be used by an organization that coordinates food donations in the city of Portland.

 After finishing the iOS Developer Nanodegree, I now have an incredible understanding of the entire software development process.
 I can take part in the process from every angle and can help the company I work for to drive their business decisions.
 In summation, I believe that I will continue to grow my knowledge for the rest of my life and I am very excited to take the next step forwards in my career.